afsc-assessments/ebswp_2023/doc/EBSpollock.md

  \multicolumn{4}{c}{Considerations}  & \\
 Assessment-related & Population dynamics  & Environmental or ecosystem &Fisheries\\
 \hline
-Level 1: No concern                       & Level 1: No concern &
+Level 2: Substantially increased concerns & Level 2: Substantially increased concerns  &
 Level 2: Substantially increased concerns & Level 2: Substantially increased concerns  \\
 \hline
 \end{tabular}
 \end{table}

-Having two out of four scores at level 2 suggests that setting an ABC below the maximum permissible may be warranted.
+Having all four scores at level 2 suggests that setting an ABC below the maximum permissible is warranted.
 The SSC recommended against using a table that showed example alternatives to select buffers based on that risk level.
 Thompson (unpublished Sept 2018 plan team document) tabulated the magnitude of buffers applied by the Plan Teams for the period 2003--2017, and found that the mode of the buffers recommended was 10--20\%.
 Using this as a guideline, a buffer of 15\% would give an ABC as
 $0.85 \times \text{ABC}_{max}$ =
-1,960
+1,131
 kt).
 In the past,
 the SSC has considered factors similar to those presented above  and selected an ABC based on Tier 3 estimates.
 We recommend this added precaution again this year, (i.e.,
-ABC = 1,626 kt)
+ABC = 964 kt)
 which implies a
-buffer of  30\%.
+buffer of  28\%.
 The SSC requested
 "an explicit set of concerns that explain the ABC adjustment."
 In response, we direct attention to the decision table \ref{tab:dec_table}) and the fact that the biological basis for the continued stock productivity has most to do with the OY constraint